 Not all hospital indemnity insurance is created equal when it comes to pregnancy.
-While nearly all of them pay a benefit for complications of pregnancy, nearly all of them do not pay a benefit for a normal pregnancy.
+While nearly all of them pay a benefit for complications of pregnancy, nearly all of them do not pay a benefit for a normal pregnancy or childbirth.

-One of the plans we like pays up to $6,350 for a lump sum benefit upon admittance to the hospital.
-They also pay up to $200 per day while in the hospital.
-Their base plan also reimburses $50 for a doctor visit up to 2 times per year, so you always get something back as long as you go to the doctor.
+One of the plans we like pays up to $5,000 for a lump sum benefit upon admittance to the hospital.
+They also pay up to $100 per day while in the hospital.

 What’s the cost of all of this?
-Well, for a 30-year-old woman, the premium is $22.86/month for the base policy.
-Add the $3,000 outpatient benefit and the ER benefit, the total cost is $48.19/month.
-How does that sound?
-Yes, pretty good.
-Add your spouse, and the total cost is $84.73/month.
-This means you each receive these benefits.
+Well, for a 30-year-old woman, the premium is about $75 per month for the base policy.
+Including the supplemental benefits, and the cost is about $110 per month.

 Benefits Of Hospital Indemnity Insurance For Childbirth

 So, for childbirth, you would receive the lump sum benefit of $5,000 and any additional benefit based on the number of days in the hospital.
 That sounds great, right.
 And, affordable.
 Benefits are immediate, with the exception of pre-existing conditions and a waiting period for childbirth.